wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-The pure theory of the complex numbers is based on this principle, which provides a guideline to us for the determining their [laws of operation]{.origphrase title="Verknüpfungs-Gesetze"}.
+The pure theory of the complex numbers is based on this principle, which provides us with a guideline for determining their [laws of combination]{.origphrase title="Verknüpfungs-Gesetze"}.
 The distinction between complex number systems is based on particular determinations, admissible alongside the general laws, in which the character of the number system is expressed.
-But here we can refrain from further discussion of this point, as the entire present work is dedicated to its development.
+But here we can refrain all the more easily from further discussion of this point, since the entire present work is dedicated to its development.
 </p>
 </div>